Bid Audit

 What if I don't have the bid document anymore?

 Use the context field to describe the bid as accurately as you can — bid value, project type, what you included, what you excluded, how you structured the proposal, and what you know about the outcome.
-Randy has worked from verbal descriptions before.
+Your partner has worked from verbal descriptions before.
 The more detail you can provide, the more specific the feedback will be, but a document isn't required.

 Is my bid kept confidential?